sinsii-lab/quickstart-sas-viya-azure/README.md

-# Azure Quickstart for Viya 3.4
+# SAS Viya on the Azure Cloud
 This is the Azure QuickStart development repository for SAS Viya.

 All deployment code is located in the [/sas-viya](/sas-viya) directory.